Should I Open a Roth IRA for My Kids?

 And that’s just a one-time investment!
 Even contributing an extra $100 per month to that initial investment with the same parameters balloons the 50-year projection to over $500,000.

 A traditional savings account, even a high-yield one, can hardly compete.
-The current national average interest rate for savings accounts is only 0.06%, according to Bankrate.
+The national average interest rate in 2024 for savings accounts is only 0.45%, according to the FDIC.
 Building a healthy cash reserve can help set your kids up for success, but developing solid investment habits early can better prepare them to reach goals down the road.

 Convincing Kids to Save: Why Financial Education for Kids Matters